dkfz-unite/unite-feed-donors/Docs/api-models-base-clinical.md

 # Clinical Data Model
 Includes patient clinical data.

+>[!NOTE]
+> All exact dates are hiddent and protected.
+Relative dates are shown instead, if calculation was possible.

 **`sex`** - Donor sex.
 - Type: _String_
 - Possible values: `"Female"`, `"Male"`, `"Other"`